 Prof. Porscha Fermanis (Principal Investigator)

 Porscha Fermanis is Professor of Romantic Literature at University College Dublin.
-Her research interests include global Romanticisms; Romantic-era historiography and historical fiction; the philosophy of history; the relationship between Enlightenment and Romanticism; the Godwin-Shelley circle; and the work of John Keats.
-She is the author of John Keats and the Ideas of the Enlightenment (2009); Rethinking British Romantic History, 1770-1845 (ed. with John Regan, 2014); Romanticism: A Literary and Cultural History (with Carmen Casaliggi, 2016); and Romantic Pasts: History, Fiction, and Feeling in Britain and Ireland, 1790-1850 (forthcoming 2019).
-Prof. Fermanis is currently working on a study of literary institutions and taste-formation in the Straits Settlements (Singapore, Penang, and Malacca) from 1800-1870.
+Her research interests include settler fiction; colonial book history; global Romanticisms; Romantic-era historicism and historical fiction; the philosophy of history; the relationship between Enlightenment and Romanticism; the Godwin-Shelley circle; and the work of John Keats.
+She is the author of John Keats and the Ideas of the Enlightenment (EUP 2009); Rethinking British Romantic History, 1770-1845 (ed. with John Regan, OUP 2014); Romanticism: A Literary and Cultural History (with Carmen Casaliggi, Routledge 2016); Early Public Libraries and Colonial Citizenship in the British Southern Hemisphere (with Lara Atkin et al, Palgrave 2019); Worlding the South: Nineteenth-Century Literary Culture and the Southern British Colonies (ed. with Sarah Comyn, forthcoming MUP); and Romantic Pasts: History, Fiction, and Feeling in Britain and Ireland, 1790-1850 (forthcoming EUP).
+Prof. Fermanis is currently working on a study of settler novels in colonial Australia, New Zealand, and South Africa entitled ‘Southern Settler Fiction and the Transnational Imaginary, 1820-1880’.

 Dr. Sarah Comyn (ERC Postdoctoral Fellow)